rotate your phone

 L18 HOUSE

-This project is located on Ladprao Road in Bangkok, involving the renovation of a townhouse over 30 years old.
-Due to its prime location, properties in this
+This project is located on Ladprao Road in Bangkok and involves the renovation of a townhouse over 30 years old.
+With its prime location, properties in this neighborhood have steadily

-Additionally, multiple dividing walls in the living space restricted natural light, ventilation, and cooling.
+therefore had to be raised and adapted for semi-outdoor use, while multiple dividing walls in the living space restricted natural light, ventilation, and airflow.

 To accommodate a growing family, the designer reconfigured the living spaces.
-On the first floor, the parking area was adjusted, and an elderly bedroom and
+On the first floor, the parking area was adjusted, and a bedroom with an ensuite bathroom for the elderly was added

-installed.
-A second floor balcony, designed with battens, was added for drying clothes, allowing wind and sunlight from a translucent roof throughout the
+drying clothes, allowing wind and daylight to pass through a translucent roof throughout the day.

-Flooding issues were addressed by elevating the ground floor and designing a new rainwater drainage system to direct water away from the house, allowing
+Flooding issues were resolved by elevating the ground floor and introducing a new rainwater drainage system to redirect water away from the house.
+This allowed the kitchen to function as

-the kitchen to become an indoor space without flooding concerns.
-The original roofing materials were reused with added insulation, and all aluminum
+a fully indoor space without risk of flooding.
+The original roofing materials were reused with added insulation, while new aluminum windows with heat-protective glass were installed to

 Interior Architect: –